 Since moving in to the ranch in 2006 we have constructed a new lodge on the frame of the old family house, completely refurbished three cabins and built three more from scratch.

 Each of our cabins is slightly different.
 Cascade Cabin is of pure timber-frame construction, a style of building that dates back more than 15 centuries to artisans and house-builders in Japan.
 Like our other cabins, we have finished it in local cedar.

 The two Redfish cabins both have timber-frame elements and were built by a local carpenter in 2014.
 We inherited Whitewater, Logjam and Rapid from the previous owners who first started building in the mid 1990s.

 Since then we have extensively rebuilt them, added new sundecks and comfortable bathrooms.

 Each cabin comes with its own bathroom, wireless internet access, a DVD player and a few nature-themed DVDs, a bird guide, a pair of binoculars, tea and coffee service and, of course, freshly-laundered linen and towels.

-During your stay we will take you out into the wilderness, on forest walks, into the high alpine, rafting down our blue-green river and on to remote mountain lakes in our Zodiacs or kayaks.
+During your stay we will take you out into the wilderness, on forest walks, into the high alpine and rafting down our blue-green river.

 When you are at the ranch you can wander the garden and enjoy the beautiful views of the river that flows past your feet.

 For those of you who are keen we are always happy to give you a tour of our renewable energy system – we get our electricity almost entirely from solar for most of the year – or explain the measures we have implemented to ensure we make the best out of the local produce available.

 Julius is a pilot, has an enduring interest in world politics, and is always happy to talk about his love of bears and the wilderness.
 Kristin is a died-in-the-wool foodie happy to exchange cooking tips and show guests her herb garden.